-Never take MDMA with a protease inhibitor.
+Never take MDMA with a protease inhibitor, a class of antiviral drugs.
 If you are using the protease inhibitor Ritonavir, do not take MDMA.
-This may be a life-threatening combination, and is known to be fatal.
+This combination could be life-threatening.

 Besides the above mentioned interactions, there are two main things to be cautious of when taking MDMA.
 The first is remaining hydrated, and the second is purity.
-Because of the drug’s propensity to increase the user’s heart rate, users can get extremely dehydrated and overheated.
+Because of the drug could accelerate one’s heart rate, users could become extremely dehydrated and overheated.
 Making it very important to stay hydrated during use.